knetikmedia/knetikcloud-csharp-net20-client/docs/StoreSubscriptionsApi.md

             Configuration.Default.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new StoreSubscriptionsApi();
-            var subscriptionResource = new ModelSubscriptionResource(); // ModelSubscriptionResource | The subscription to be created (optional)
+            var subscriptionResource = new SubscriptionResource(); // SubscriptionResource | The subscription to be created (optional)

             try
             {
-                // Creates a subscription item and associated plans ModelSubscriptionResource result = apiInstance.CreateSubscription(subscriptionResource);
+                // Creates a subscription item and associated plans SubscriptionResource result = apiInstance.CreateSubscription(subscriptionResource);
                 Debug.WriteLine(result);
             }
             catch (Exception e)